 A creative 10-year-old who feels overshadowed by a high-achieving sibling or who feels like their specific talents (like art or sports) are less valued than academic success.

 Read cold.
-Parents may want to be ready to discuss the difference between feeling like you do not fit in and the actual experience of being an adoptee, as Claudia's search is based on a misconception.
+Parents may want to be ready to discuss feelings of not fitting in and the difference between feeling different and questioning one's origins, as Claudia's search stems from anxiety about not measuring up.
 A parent might hear their child say, 'You only love me when I get good grades,' or notice the child pulling away from family activities because they feel 'different.'

 Younger readers will enjoy the 'detective' aspect of Claudia's search.
 Older readers will resonate more deeply with the nuance of sibling rivalry and the pressure of parental expectations.